MNCTTY/parsed_ru_corpuses/README.md

 ### NOTEBOOKS:
 * **Lighttag annotations parsing for NER.ipynb**

-it is the opening of **LightTag** [https://demo.lighttag.io/individual/] annotation tool output json and parsing the data for NER task (my json has annotations only for NER).
+this one is an opening of **LightTag** [https://demo.lighttag.io/individual/] annotation tool output json and parsing the data for NER task (my json has annotations only for NER).

 Current json has one feature: it contains not one, but several different texts, separated by **/n#######/n**.
 You can even guess why ;]